hiyuantang/AC215_3H2B/README.md

 Specifically, the configuration we use for finetuning is: `epochs=6` `adapter_size=4` `learning_rate_multiplier=1.0`

+**Route Optimizer Container**

+The container accepts a list of location names, retrieves their coordinates using the Geopy API, and calculates the optimal route between them using a greedy nearest-neighbor algorithm.
+The first location is randomly selected and the remaining locations are ordered by the shortest distance from the previous stop.

+- To get the latitude and longitude of the locations and optimize the route: `python cli.py "Location1" "Location2" "Location3" ...`
+- The CLI outputs the optimal order of locations starting from a random point and following the shortest path to the next location.

+**Trip Advisor frontend Container**

+This frontend allows users to input trip details, including destination city, type of trip, and travel dates.
+Once submitted, the user is redirected to a page that displays a map with trip suggestions based on the model.
+The map shows optimized routes between locations, and users can view details such as travel times, locations, reasons for each stop, and travel tips.

+- To select travel preferences and submit the form, users can interact with dropdowns and date pickers in the UI.
+- The map visualizes the generated trip itinerary, showing location routes and travel recommendations.

 ## Running Dockerfile
 Instructions for running the individual Dockerfile.
 - `cd` into the directory such as `data-versioning`, `dataset-creator`, `gemini-finetuner`, or `rag`